Glossary of Human Subjects Research Terms

 - When there is a real or perceived impediment to the ability of an IRB member, IRB administrator, or IRB staff to render fair and objective decisions in reviewing research.
 Possible conflicts of interest include but are not limited to circumstances when a reviewer: is part of the research team; supervises the investigator; is supervised by the investigator; has a financial or professional interest in the research; has a personal relationship with the investigator; has a competitive relationship with the investigator; is a member of the investigator’s immediate family.

-co-researcher: A co-researcher may be a collaborator at UI&U or at another institution.
+co-researcher: A co-researcher may be a collaborator at Evergreen or another institution.
 In action research studies, participants are sometimes referred to as “co-researchers.”

 debriefing: A process through which subjects are given previously undisclosed information about the research project following completion of their participation in the research.
 (Note that this usage, which occurs within the behavioral sciences, departs from the standard meaning in which debriefing is obtaining rather than imparting information.)